A Summer of Growth

 At the end of July, Adrian Thomas and Janasia Slade completed a summer-long internship with the National Park Service – the first of its kind.
 Though the National Park Service and Tremont internship programs are long-standing, this is the first year candidates were recruited from Tremont’s Environmental and Community Leaders Fellowship program.

-The Environmental and Community Leaders Fellowship is an innovative program that empowers young adults from diverse urban backgrounds to create equitable access to outdoor opportunities in their communities.
+The Environmental and Community Leaders Fellowship is an innovative program that empowers young adults through outdoor opportunities in their communities.

 Adrian, an upcoming high school senior, and Janasia, a recent high school graduate, are both Environmental and Community Leaders Fellows.
 As juniors at Fulton High School, they began working with Tremont staff to learn more about civic leadership skills, develop a personal connection to nature, and to lead community events to highlight urban green spaces.
 This summer, they took their experience to the next level by participating in the National Park Service’s internship program.